tonyandrewmeyer/misc/charm_versions.md

 [use `juju refresh`](https://juju.is/docs/juju/manage-charms#heading--update-a-charm) for both local and Charmhub charms.

+The [jhack](https://github.com/canonical/jhack) tool has a `charm vinfo` command that will show the revision, channel, and workload version of a charm, as well as the versions of each charm lib (and if there is a more recent version available).

 ### Charm Version

 Charms can optionally specify a version of the charm itself.
 You can find this information with